rki-mf1/clean/README.md

 If Nanopore (`--nano`) and Illumina (`--illumina`) reads and control(s) (`--control`) are set, the control is selectively concatenated with the host and own FASTA: `dcs` for Nanopore DNA-Seq, `eno` for Nanopore RNA-Seq and `phix` from Illumina data.
 Else, specified host, control and user defined FASTA files are concatenated.

+### Filter soft-clipped contamination reads

+We saw many soft-clipped reads after the mapping, that probably aren't contamination.
+With `--min_clip` the user can set a threshold for the number of soft-clipped positions (sum of both ends).
+If `--min_clip` is greater 1, the total number is considered, else the fraction of soft-clipped positions to the read length.
+The output consists of all mapped, soft-clipped and mapped reads passing the filer.

 ## Requirements

 ### Workflow management